johannesbottcher/templateConfusion/README.md

 >It is not compulsory to use the LaTeX Thesis Template or any other LaTeX template, but here is one, ready, tested and documented for you to use.
-It is a template and structured framework and written to keep you organised and let you start writing your thesis straight away without spending time worrying about the formatting and layout.
+It is a template and structured framework and written to keep you organized and let you start writing your thesis straight away without spending time worrying about the formatting and layout.